libcxx/Snowlake/docs/source/tutorial.rst

 Inference rule definitions start with the keyword `inference` followed by the name of the inference rule.
-For the purpose of this exercise, let us define a single inference rule used for our reference language for inferring the return type of a static function call.
+For the purpose of this exercise, let us define a single inference rule used for our reference language for inferring the return type of a static method dispatch.

 Let us call the inference rule `StaticMethodStaticDispatch`.
 Our inference rule definition will then look like the following::